 Geothermal Heating Systems for Homes

-Starting at depths of between 6 and 10 metres, the temperature of the earth is no longer influenced by variations in surface temperature, and stays relatively constant at around 8 to 10 C. So the underlying principle of geothermal heating and cooling is to use that consistent interior earth temperature to balance our wildly varying American & Canadian surface temperatures.
+Starting at depths of between 6 and 10 metres, the temperature of the earth is no longer influenced by variations in surface temperature, and stays relatively constant at around 8 to 10 C. So the underlying principle of geothermal heating and cooling is to use that consistent interior earth temperature to balance our wildly varying North American & Canadian surface temperatures.

 Geothermal home heating systems:

-Horizontal closed-loop systems function in the same manner as vertical systems, except that pipes are run back and forth 6 to 10 feet underground.
+Horizontal closed-loop geothermal systems function in the same manner as vertical systems, except that pipes are run back and forth 6 to 10 feet underground.
 Installation involves excavating trenches (at least 300 feet of them), rather than digging a well.

-Horizontal systems can be cheaper to install but require a significant amount of space, and it does some pretty intense damage to any ecosystems that lay in its intended path.
+Horizontal ground source heat pump systems can be cheaper to install but require a significant amount of space, and it does some pretty intense damage to any ecosystems that lay in its intended path.
 For a given length of pipe, horizontal loop systems are a bit less efficient than vertical loop systems, as they can be more easily affected by surface temperatures.
 The other downside is that if or when there's a leak in the circuit, with a horizontal mat or grid style system the whole garden area has to be dug up again in search of a tiny leak that is losing the system pressure.

-Open-loop systems use ground water pumped directly from a supply well (75 to 100 feet deep) in order to draw and inject heat.
+Open-loop geothermal systems use ground water pumped directly from a supply well (75 to 100 feet deep) in order to draw and inject heat.
 Water is pumped out of the first well, and after the heat exchange is carried out, it gets injected into the second well.

 Will geothermal heating save me money?

 That truly depends on the size of the project to heat.
 No geothermal system is cheap to install, and because it offers only a reduction in consumption, the return on investment is really only viable for larger buildings.
 For this reason geothermal is more suited to commercial or multi-unit residential projects of substantial size.